Aniket965/Hello-world/MoveCursor/README.md

 ### MoveCursor.ps1

-This .ps1 is a small script, which moves your mouse cursor every 10 seconds one pixel to the right.
-If it reaches a specific x-position, your cursor will jump back to the start. (_winodws only_)
+This small script moves your mouse cursor every 10 seconds one pixel to the right.
+If it reaches a specific x-position, the cursor will jump back to the start. (_windows only_)